ManIK191/PRODIGY_WD_01/README.md

 Footer Section: Providing information about VeloZephyr, including contact details and social media links.

 Burger Menu: A responsive burger menu for smaller screens, allowing easy navigation on mobile devices.

-Contributing
-If you'd like to contribute to this project, you can:

-Fork the repository
-Create a new branch (git checkout -b feature)
-Make your changes
-Commit your changes (git commit -am 'Add new feature') Push to the branch (git push origin feature)
-Create a pull request